acastrops/-Diversity-in-Math-AOC-Survey-Analysis/stat_inf_presentation.md

 ***

-Backgroud information
+Background information
 ========================================================

 <br />

 + New College has 861 students (as of Fall 2016) and the survey had a total of 264 responses which are all complete.

-+ The data was de-identified for the purpose of this study so no IRB approval was required.
++ Data was de-identified before being given to us.
+No IRB approval, since results are not being published.

 ***